The well-posedness of three-dimensional Navier-Stokes and magnetohydrodynamic equations with partial fractional dissipation: Introduction

 Throughout the rest of this paper, we use $\|f\|_{L^2}$ to denote $\|f\|_{{L^2}({\mathbb{R}^3})}$, $\|f\|_{L_{x_i}^2}$ to denote the one-dimensional $ L^2 $-norm (in term of $ x_i $), and $ \| f \|_{L_{x_i x_j}^2} (i \ne j)$ to denote the two-dimensional $ L^2 $-norm (in term of $ x_i $ and $ x_j $).
 In addition, we use the notion

 The organization of this paper is as follows.
-In section 2, we present some preliminaries which will be used in the following content.
-Then we prove the global existence of $ H^1 $-solutions to the Navier-Stokes equations \eqref{eq:general:NS} in section 3.
-We prove in section 4 the uniqueness of $ H^1 $-solutions to \eqref{eq:general:NS} under some extra conditions.
-Section 5 and 6 are devoted to the proof of existence and uniqueness of the MHD equations \eqref{eq:general:MHD}.
+In section 2, we prove the global existence of $ H^1 $-solutions to the Navier-Stokes equations \eqref{eq:general:NS}.
+We prove in section 3 the uniqueness of $ H^1 $-solutions to \eqref{eq:general:NS} under some extra conditions.
+Section 4 and 5 are devoted to the proof of existence and uniqueness of the MHD equations \eqref{eq:general:MHD}.
+The lemmas used in the proof of main results are presented in the appendix.